lowdanie/lowdanie.github.io/_posts/2020-12-19-heat-capacity-sound.md

 The end result is that the Helium molecules will be moving faster than the Ethane molecules.
 As a consequence the pressure in the Helium tube will be greater thus making it harder to compress.

-Finally, recall that in our analysis of the ball and spring model we found that the speed of a compression wave is proportional to the stiffness of the springs.
+Coming back to the speed of sound, recall that in our analysis of the ball and spring model we found that the speed of a compression wave is proportional to the stiffness of the springs.
 Since gases with lower heat capacity like Helium are "stiffer", sound waves travel through them more quickly.

 In summary, we've seen that the speed of sound in a gas depends on its temperature, mass and heat capacity.
 If the gas molecules have a larger mass then they are harder to move which makes sound travel more slowly.
 If the gas has a lower heat capacity then it reacts more forcefully to compression which causes sound to propagate more quickly.
 We formalized this relationship in equation \ref{eq:sound-c-3} and found that it agrees quite nicely with experimental evidence!